adityaShar24/Chat-BE/README.md

 Retrieve a list of all rooms by making a GET request to /get_rooms.

-API Endpoints
+###API Endpoints

-POST /register: Register a new user.
+-POST /register: Register a new user.
-POST /login: Log in with user credentials.
+-POST /login: Log in with user credentials.
-POST /create_room: Create a new chat room.
+-POST /create_room: Create a new chat room.
-POST /join_room: Join an existing chat room.
+-POST /join_room: Join an existing chat room.
-POST /send_message: Send a message in a chat room.
+-POST /send_message: Send a message in a chat room.
-POST /delete_message: Delete a message in a chat room.
+-POST /delete_message: Delete a message in a chat room.
-GET /get_messages/<room-ID>: Get all messages in a chat room.
+-GET /get_messages/<room-ID>: Get all messages in a chat room.
-GET /get_rooms: Get a list of all chat rooms.
+-GET /get_rooms: Get a list of all chat rooms.

-Socket Events
+-**Socket Events**
-join: Join a room.
+-join: Join a room.
-leave: Leave a room.
+-leave: Leave a room.
-message: Send a message in a room.
+-message: Send a message in a room.
-delete_message: Delete a message in a room.
+-delete_message: Delete a message in a room.
-connect: Connect to the server.
+-connect: Connect to the server.
-disconnect: Disconnect from the server.
+-disconnect: Disconnect from the server.

-Contributing
+##Contributing

 Contributions are welcome!
 If you find any issues or would like to contribute to the project, feel free to open a pull request.

-License
+##License

 This project is licensed under the MIT License.